 In Always, Sometimes or Never, students identify whether a mathematical statement is always true, sometimes true, or never true.
-This link offers statements appropriate for students in early math levels - mostly CCRS levels A and B. This activity can be adapted to any level or content by changing the mathematical statement students are working with.
-Students might evaluate the statement "triangles have a point on top," or they might evaluate "x squared is greater than x."
-For more ideas, a teacher explores that activity here.
+This link offers statements appropriate for students in early math levels, but it can be adapted to any level or content by changing the mathematical statement students are working with.

-This teacher, who teaches a math class for "primarily refugee" students who speak very limited English and a variety of primary languages, writes about strategies he is using and about his work with pre-service teachers.
-The whole blog is worth a look.
-In this post he writes about one of the tools he is using to differentiate part of his class "so students with a strong mathematical background in their own country can advance while the students with a weak background can get feedback and work on the problems they need."
+This teacher, who teaches a math class for students who speak very limited English and a variety of primary languages, writes about strategies he is using "so students with a strong mathematical background in their own country can advance while the students with a weak background can get feedback and work on the problems they need."

 How does the language that teachers use to describe fractions affect students' understanding of fractions?
 In addition to exploring this question, the writer suggests some strategies for building number sense around fractions, as well as making sense of a Common Core/CCRS standard about fractions.